 - salt and pepper, to taste

-Add the chicken, garlic, shallots, cumin powder, chili powder, sea salt, enchilada sauce and chicken broth to the slow cooker.
+- Add the chicken, chicken broth, enchilada sauce, shallot, chili power, minced garlic, cumin powder, and salt to the slow cooker.
 Mix until well combined.

-Add in the shredded chicken, hominy and oregano.
-Cook for another 30 minutes.
+- Add in the shredded chicken, hominy and oregano.
+Cover and cook for another 30 minutes.

-Serve stew in bowls with lime juice, radishes, cilantro, finely shredded cabbage and other toppings.
+- Serve posole in bowls with lime juice, radishes, cilantro, finely shredded cabbage and other toppings.